Deeppjp116/dashboard-with-fillter/README.md

 - React: A JavaScript library for building user interfaces.
 - Axios: A promise-based HTTP client for the browser and Node.js.
-- Chart.js: A simple yet flexible JavaScript charting library.
+- syncfusion: A simple yet flexible JavaScript charting library.
 - Others: Various Syncfusion components for UI elements.

 ### Backend (dashboard)